Skip to content

 Define the current public MCP surface in the 2.0 beta line.

-This interface is optional and is installed via the mcp extra.
-It does not replace the CLI or the canonical JSON report contract.
-Instead, it exposes the existing deterministic analysis pipeline as a read-only MCP server for AI agents and MCP-capable clients.
-It is intentionally budget-aware and triage-first: the MCP surface is shaped as guided control flow for agentic development, not as a flat dump of report data.
+This interface is optional (installed via the mcp extra).
+It exposes the deterministic analysis pipeline as a read-only MCP server for AI agents and MCP-capable clients.
+It does not replace the CLI or the canonical report contract.

 Public surface